strimzi/strimzi.github.io/_posts/2018-11-15-using-vault-with-strimzi.md

 ## The `incubator` Kafka charts

 Like me, you may have tried configuring TLS for Kafka using the `incubator` Helm charts (you can find them [here](https://github.com/helm/charts/tree/master/incubator/kafka)), and realised that in fact this is _far from trivial_.
 I had initially configured an `initContainer` to get certificates from the Vault PKI backend using the Vault CLI, which did indeed work.
-However, in addition to the startup scripts in the main broker container and another custom `initContainer` I had configured to set up rack awareness, this caused the the pod startup times to become quite long!
+However, in addition to the startup scripts in the main broker container and another custom `initContainer` I had configured to set up rack awareness, this caused the pod startup times to become quite long!

 At this point I had configured the brokers and clients with TLS, but what about the Zookeepers?
 Zookeeper does not support TLS, which is problematic if, for example, you are a financial organisation streaming sensitive data through your Kafka cluster.
 Even if you're not a fintech company, but you're a sensible individual with security concerns, this might be a deal breaker for you!